HL7 Europe Common Cancer Model

 Treatment Plan

-Useful to record planned care in addition to actual treatment; treatment may change based on Treatment Response.
-Could also capture guideline conformance and whether the patient agreed.
+It could be useful to record not only the actual treatment, but also what was planned.
+Treatment can change based on the Treatment Response.
+Could also capture guidelines and whether the patient agreed.

 Clinical Trials